Meowx3/meowx3-ha-addons/README.md

 # gps-ntp-mqtt
-Vibe coded HA Addon for an offline NTP server using GPS + PPS with MQTT telemetry
+Vibe coded via Gemma4 HA Addon for an offline NTP server using GPS + PPS with MQTT telemetry